-For the 2013 entering class, tuition was $780 per credit hour.
-On-campus room and board for the 2013 summer session was $95 per night.
+For the 2014 entering class, tuition is $800 per credit hour.
+On-campus room and board for the 2013 summer session is $95 per night.
 Students will be housed in individual air-conditioned rooms with meals provided in the dining hall.
 Students are discouraged from residing off campus during the residency, but may contact the program director for discussion.
 There is a $100 student services fee each semester.
 Modest annual increases should be expected.

 All student accounts must be current before enrollment is allowed for subsequent semesters.
 A late fee of $125 will be assessed if payment has not been received by the due date.